On the numerical stability of sketched GMRES: Numerical Experiments

 Furthermore, in Figure~\ref{fig:adapt_sherman2_pre}, we combine the preconditioners generated by the MATLAB command \(\texttt{ilu}\) with the adaptive strategy to test \texttt{sherman2}, i.e., the same matrix tested in Figure~\ref{fig:adapt_sherman2}.
-Due to the efficiency of the preconditioners, we can reduce the condition number of the preconditioned system and then employ much smaller \(m\), that is, \(m = 5\), \(10\).
-It can be seen that when preconditioning is used, restarted sGMRES with and without the adaptive strategy have similar behavior and require fewer orthogonalizations than standard GMRES.
+Due to the efficiency of the preconditioners, a small \(m\), that is, \(m = 50\), is sufficient to achieve convergence.
+From Figure~\ref{fig:adapt_sherman2_pre} together with Table~\ref{table:flops}, it can be seen that when preconditioning is used, restarted sGMRES with and without the adaptive strategy have similar behavior and require fewer orthogonalizations than standard GMRES.

-In general, sGMRES with our adaptive restarting approach often performs comparably to standard GMRES regarding the accuracy, and has the potential to result in substantial time savings especially for the well-conditioned case.
+In general, sGMRES with adaptive truncation size often performs comparably to standard GMRES regarding the accuracy, and has the potential to result in substantial time savings especially for the well-conditioned case.